Scientific Writing: What Editors Want

 Should we publish negative results?

 It is vital to publish the negative results of a study too.
 It avoids the significant bias of publishing only positive results.
-While sending a paper with negative results, it is better to lay out an explanation of why that is significant in that field.
+While sending a paper with negative results, it is better to layout an explanation of why that is significant in that field.

 It is sad, but true that most journals behave like newspapers.
-They need to sell their journal, and it is difficult with negative results.
+They need to sell their journals, and it is difficult with negative results.
 This explains the reluctance of many journals to publish negative outcome studies.

 How important is the novelty of a study for considering publication?